johndaudelin/cs643-programming-assignment/README.md

 Under Security Groups, click "Edit Security Groups" and add three rules: one for SSH, one for HTTP, and one for HTTPS.
 For each one, select a source of "My IP."
 Hit Review and Launch.

+Under Instance Details, click "Edit Instance Details."
+Change the number of instances to 2 instead of 1.
+Hit Review and Launch.

 Click Launch.
 On the dialog that pops up, select "Create a new key pair" and name it "cs643."
 Hit "Download key pair."
 Hit Launch Instances, and then hit View Instances.
-You will probably see a status of "Pending" for your Instance State.
-While waiting for this to switch to "Running, open a terminal and move the .pem file you downloaded to your home directory.
+You will probably see a status of "Pending" for the Instance State of each EC2.
+While waiting for these to switch to "Running, open a terminal and move the .pem file you downloaded to your home directory.
 Run the following command to set the correct permissions for the .pem file:

     $ chmod 400 cs643.pem

-To connect to your EC2 instance (after the EC2 has finished loading), run the following command in your terminal (replacing <YOUR_INSTANCE_PUBLIC_DNS> with the "Public IPv4 DNS" attribute of your running EC2 instance:
+To connect to your EC2 instances (after they have started running), run the following command in your terminal (replacing <YOUR_INSTANCE_PUBLIC_DNS> with the "Public IPv4 DNS" attribute of either EC2 instance):

     $ ssh -i "~/cs643.pem" ec2-user@<YOUR_INSTANCE_PUBLIC_DNS>